andyttran/guide_to_algorithms/README.md

 * Array - reverse
 * Array - sort

+In other languages you may look up methods for:

+* Java - ArrayList, HashMap
+* Python - List, Dictionary
+* Ruby - Array, Object

+Many of the methods associated with these data structures are going to be more costly than time O(1) and some create a new copy which can lead to O(N) space.

+(I'll add a few problems to work on here later.)

+***Under construction***

-### 1g.
+### 1i.
 Understand Complexity of Data Structure Methods

+For now go to this website: [Big-O Cheatsheet](http://bigocheatsheet.com/) and take a look through it.
+For sorting and data structures, it is important to take note of the *average* time complexity.
+The **average case will be the commonly used if you are apply these sorting methods and data structures in a larger algorithm.

+Why suddenly say *average* if we

 ***Under construction***

-For now do to this website: [Big-O Cheatsheet](http://bigocheatsheet.com/).
-Take note of the *average* time complexity of the data structure operations, these will be the commonly used magnitude.

 ### 1h.
 Recognize Common Orders of Magnitudes